 The Best Eco-Friendly Cleaning Products That Actually Work

 The good news?
 Eco-friendly cleaning products have come a long way.
 They're no longer the watered-down, barely-effective potions of a decade ago.
-Today's green cleaners use plant-based surfactants, essential oils, and biodegradable formulas that rival — and sometimes outperform — their chemical-heavy counterparts.
+As of 2026, plant-based surfactants and biodegradable formulas rival -- and sometimes outperform -- their chemical-heavy counterparts.

 Here's our room-by-room breakdown of the best eco-friendly cleaning products worth your money.